Combat Styles are a new way of being able to choose how you fight with your character in combat in Star Wars: The Old Republic.

 (And here’s an important note for players who had characters that existed before the expansion.
 If you already have a Jedi Knight created but you haven’t logged into them since the Legacy of the Sith expansion came out, the first time you log into your Jedi Knight, if their alignment is even 1 Dark Side point away from 0, you’ll be given the option to flip your current combat style.
 This is kind of like a one-time gift from the developers, to give us the option to flip an existing character since the option didn’t exist until the expansion launched.)

-All this was for Force Users – Tech Users, like the Scoundrel, are a lot easier, because they do not have any type of alignment when it comes to dark or light.
+All this special info was just for Force Users – Tech Users, like the Scoundrel, are a lot easier, because they do not have any type of alignment restrictions when it comes to dark or light.
 Tech user characters will be able to pick up a second combat style from any of the eight tech user options.

 Second Combat Style

-In addition to all that, as a newer player, when you complete Chapter 3 of the Jedi Knight Origin Story, subscribers will be able to pick up a second Combat Style.
+In addition to all that, as a newer player, when you complete Chapter 3 of your Origin Story, subscribers will be able to pick up a second Combat Style.
 This second Combat Style choice is permanent, but you will be able to swap between your first and second choice while playing.
-You will be able to choose from Guardian, Sentinel, Sage and Shadow.
-If you have also earned the Dark V achievement on any of your characters on your server, you will be able to choose from the dark-sided Combat Styles as well, and the Juggernaut, Marauder, Sorcerer or Assassin will be added to the list you can choose from for your second Combat Style.

-If you are an experienced player and have already completed Chapter 3 of the Jedi Knight Origin Story on any of your Jedi Knight characters on your server, subscribers will be able to choose your second Combat Style immediately after your create your character, and you won’t have to wait to complete your Origin Story to pick up your second style.
+If you are an experienced player and have already completed Chapter 3 of your Origin Story for any characters on your server, subscribers will be able to choose your second Combat Style immediately after your create your character at level 1, and you won’t have to wait to complete your Origin Story to pick up your second style.

-(So that means, if you have existing characters who have finished their story, when the expansion launches you should be able to just log in and pick your second combat style for them right away.)
+(So that means, if you have existing characters who have finished their class story, you’ll be able to just log in and pick your second combat style for them right away if you are a subscriber.)

 Once you have chosen your Jedi Knight’s Combat Style and finished creating your character, you can then choose your Discipline.
 Your Discipline is your specialized way of fighting, and each Combat Style has three options to choose from.
 Your Discipline is not a permanent choice, and you can easily switch between the three discipline options tied to your Combat Style.
 If you are a subscriber who has a second Combat Style chosen, you’ll have six total Disciplines you can choose from at any given time.